History of Protestantism in the United States: African American churches

 "Wade in the water."
 A postcard of a river baptism in New Bern, North Carolina.

 The Christianity of the black population was grounded in evangelicalism.
 The Second Great Awakening has been called the "central and defining event in the development of Afro-Christianity."
-During these revivals Baptists and Methodists converted large numbers of blacks.
+During these revivals, Baptists and Methodists converted large numbers of Black Americans.
 However, many were disappointed at the treatment they received from their fellow believers and at the backsliding in the commitment to abolish slavery that many white Baptists and Methodists had advocated immediately after the American Revolution.

 When their discontent could not be contained, forceful black leaders followed what was becoming an American habit—they formed new denominations.
 In 1787, Richard Allen and his colleagues in Philadelphia broke away from the Methodist Church and in 1815 founded the African Methodist Episcopal (AME) Church, which, along with independent black Baptist congregations, flourished as the century progressed.